Westport, New Zealand: Tourism

-Tourist attracts in the area include Cape Foulwind, Tauranga Bay with its large fur seal colony, and fine surfing beaches.
+Tourist attractions in the area include Cape Foulwind, Tauranga Bay with its large fur seal colony, and fine surfing beaches.
 The opening of the Old Ghost Road which runs between Lyell and Seddonville to the north of Westport has seen an explosion in the number of mountain bikers visiting the area.
 The Kawatiri Coastal Trail is under development between Westport, Carters Beach, Cape Foulwind, and Charleston.The Pūwaha Section of the trail from Westport to Carters Beach was the first of nine sections to be built.
 It was officially opened on 6 December 2020.
 The remaining sections are expected to be completed by June 2022.

 Rafting and jetboating in the Buller Gorge are popular.
 Westport is a base for trips to Karamea and the Oparara Basin Arches with the only road access to the area running north from Westport.
 Paparoa National Park is also located nearby.